dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 Right now, our pie chart and legend are occupying _a ton_ of space on our page.
 It’s more common to place the legend to the right of the pie chart, so let’s do that.

-We can do that by wrapping both the pie chart and the legend with a shared container, and using a flex layout on it.
+We can do that by wrapping both the pie chart and the legend with a shared container, and using a flex layout (`display: flex`) on it.

 ```html
 <div class="container">